Marcus Thomas (defensive tackle)

-Marcus Thomas (born September 23, 1985) is an American former professional football defensive tackle.
-Thomas played college football for the University of Florida.
+Marcus Thomas (born September 23, 1985) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+Thomas played college football for the Florida Gators.

 Early life

 Thomas was born in Yokosuka, Japan.
 He attended Mandarin High School in Jacksonville, Florida, where he was an all-state high school football player for the Mandarin Mustangs.

 College career

-Thomas accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played for coach Urban Meyer's Florida Gators football team from 2003 to 2006.
+Thomas accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played for coach Urban Meyer's Gators teams from 2003 to 2006.
 In November 2006, he was kicked off the team for violating the terms of his reinstatement from a drug-related suspension.
 He missed curfew, went on an unapproved out of town trip, and skipped a mandatory drug counseling session.
 Thomas was an anthropology major.

 Professional career

 Denver Broncos

 Thomas was picked in the fourth round with the 121st overall pick in the 2007 NFL draft by the Denver Broncos.
 On July 11, Thomas signed a 4-year contract with the club worth a reported $3 million.